gafniasaf/learnplay-lms/docs/TeamManual.md

 ---

 ## 2 · How the story flows (idea → launch)
-1. **Describe the mission** – In `/architect` “Create New,” we write the plain-English goal.
-The AI Architect reframes it, lists tradeoffs, and produces a PLAN.md.
+1. **Describe the mission** – Use the planning flow to write the plain-English goal.
+The AI reframes it, lists tradeoffs, and produces a PLAN.md.
-2. **Consult & refine** – If the plan needs sharper edges, we hop into the chat sidecar.
+2. **Consult & refine** – If the plan needs sharper edges, use the chat sidecar.
 The consultant asks clarifying questions, adds discovery notes, and regenerates the plan with context.
-3. **Preview & approve the HTML mockup** – Before PLAN.md unlocks, the Architect renders a lightweight HTML mock that mirrors the proposed UI.
-Review it right inside `/architect`; if you need tweaks, add notes and click “Regenerate.”
-Hit “Approve Mockup” so Cursor has a visual reference later.
+3. **Preview & approve the HTML mockup** – Before PLAN.md unlocks, review the lightweight HTML mock that mirrors the proposed UI.
+Approve it so Cursor has a visual reference later.
 4. **Hand off to Cursor** – Downloading PLAN.md also uploads it to Supabase Storage.
 We copy the “Cursor Instructions” so the AI agent knows where the plan lives.
 5. **Build & observe** – Cursor runs through PLAN.md tasks, while MCP strategies execute longer jobs (auto-splitting tasks, generating subtasks, etc.).
 Watchtower shows their progress in real time.
 6. **Release to humans** – When it’s time to share a build, `/setup` gives us a fresh zip via the secure edge function.
 The PowerShell script pulls from the same signed URL to keep new teammates in sync.